cosmosgame/save-the-world/content/posts/eight.md

 ### Sweet spot for sleep

 [Eight hours seems to be the sweet spot for hours of sleep](https://www.sleepfoundation.org/how-sleep-works/how-much-sleep-do-we-really-need)

+### Eight Hakomi Principles

+Hakomi started with 5 principles, but now (depending on who you ask) is up to 8.
+I think adding the extra 3 principles really made the list complete.
+I am very happy about this -- I always thought there were a few missing principles (eg. Loving presence) and now it feels just right to me.

 ### Spiral Dynamics